felipetovarhenao/bell-tutorials/public/markdown/08_listfunctions.md

 ### Example 2: Converting Frequencies to Notes

-Use `f2mc` to convert a list of frequencies to MIDIcent values.
+Use `f2mc` to convert a list of frequencies to MIDI cents.

 ```py
 $spectrum = 55 110 220 440 880;